nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium: Understanding PodSecurity in Kubernetes](https://medium.com/@orangecola3/understanding-podsecurity-in-kubernetes-e58a65102056)
 * [blog.searce.com: Single Pod Access Mode for Persistent Volumes on Kubernetes](https://blog.searce.com/single-pod-access-mode-for-persistent-volumes-on-kubernetes-4cf79200aa9a) This article will explore a new feature introduced by Kubernetes v1.22, a fourth access mode used for CSI volumes.
 * [thecloudblog.net: Kubernetes Container Lifecycle Events and Hooks](https://thecloudblog.net/lab/kubernetes-container-lifecycle-events-and-hooks/)
+* [shramikawale.medium.com: PodsDisruptionBudget: Why you will need in Kubernetes?](https://shramikawale.medium.com/podsdisruptionbudget-why-you-will-need-in-kubernetes-c939904d590d) **PodDisruptionBudget** is quite important if your team has an Service Level Agreement (SLA).
+Granted, it is not absolutely mandatory as we discussed before - if the cluster you manage has enough spare capacity in CPU/memory, the rollout can uneventfully finish without impacting the workload more often than not.
+Nevertheless, it is still a recommended approach to have control in the event of a voluntary disruption.

 #### Kubernetes ConfigMaps
 * [medium: ConfigMaps in Kubernetes: how they work and what you should remember 🌟](https://medium.com/flant-com/configmaps-in-kubernetes-f9f6d0081dcb)